 - Internal Organ Injuries

 The injuries that occur due to truck override are numerous and can vary by the type of collision that occurred and whether or not there was an underride guard.
 Those who have been involved in truck underride crashes should seek medical assistance immediately.

 If you or a loved one is suffering from injuries caused by a truck underride crash and they are seeking legal counsel, our attorneys may be able to help.
 At Citrin Law, we have successfully handled hundreds of cases and have more than 25 years of combined legal experience.

 We are dedicated to fighting and protecting your rights and will work with you throughout the entire litigation process.
 Our main office is located in Mobile, Alabama but also proudly serve the following areas:

 - Jackson Oak

 - and further surrounding neighborhoods

-If you prefer to start immediately, fill out our Free Case Review form – it’s 100% free and confidential.
+If you prefer to start immediately, fill out the Free Case Review form at the top right hand corner of this page – it’s 100% free and confidential.